divadretlaw/EmojiText/README.md

 > [!WARNING]
 > This feature is in beta and therefore is opt-in only.
 Performance may vary.

-> [!INFO]
-> macOS is currently not supported and will always display static emojis.

 Currently only UIKit platforms support animated emoji.

 Enable animation by setting adding the `.animated()` modifier to `EmojiText`.